ZhaoZMer/PHPGAT/README.md

 ## Contact
 Please contact ZhaoZM(754506029@qq.com or GitHub Issues) with any questions, concerns or comments.

-Thank you for using PHPGATv2!
+Thank you for using PHPGAT!